-Social media, and our content delivery network utilising the ‘free’ infrastructure provided by our Silicon Valley Overlords, is the basis of the See Through News strategy.
-Despite all the noise, distractionand competition, there’s nothing like the virtual world for rapid, scalable influence.
+Social media, and our content delivery network utilising the ‘free’ infrastructure provided by our Silicon Valley Overlords, forms the basis of the See Through News strategy.
+Despite all the noise, distraction and competition, there’s nothing like the virtual world for rapid, scalable influence.

 Still, live audiences, especially ‘tough crowds’ like 1,000 teenagers first thing in the morning, provide the kind of visceral, immediate, real-world feedback that no granularity of online stats can match.